Skip to main content

 From GitHub

 Whim links PRs to tasks by matching the branch name.
-Any PR opened from a whim-* branch is automatically associated with the corresponding task.
+Any PR from a whim-* branch is automatically associated with the corresponding task.

 StatusMeaning

-DraftPR is open but marked as a draft
+DraftPR is open but marked as draft

-OpenPR is open and ready for review
+OpenPR is ready for review

-MergedPR has been merged into the target branch
+MergedPR has been merged

 ClosedPR was closed without merging

-PR display in the UI
+PR display

-• Clicking the badge opens the PR on GitHub in a new tab
+• Clicking the badge opens the PR on GitHub

 Review workflow